View Kickstarter Project

 - Seen in The Simpsons episode "Treehouse of Horror V".
 The story ends with everything normal, except for people having long snake tongues.
 Homer names the trope by saying the line in the page quote.

 - On Family Guy, Peter went back in time to relive his teenaged years and almost lost Lois to Quagmire; he manages to fix everything, but Roger the alien is now inexplicably a member of the Griffin household.

 - Another time travel episode has Stewie and Brian go back to the pilot episode (multiple times), where their meddling results in a Bad Future.
 When they finally fix everything, they assume everything went back to the way it was.
-Then Peter shows up with his drinking buddies from the first episode.
+Then Peter shows up with his drinking buddies from the first episode, making a Brick Joke.

 - American Dad! episode "The Best Christmas Story Never Told" has Stan screw up the timeline in an attempt to "save" Christmas; after fixing things, his guardian angel informs him that gun control laws are less strict now (It Makes Sense in Context).
 Roger is also more bitter, because he rode the rise and fall of Disco thanks to a dropped Greatest Hits tape acting as a Gray's Sports Almanac.

 - In the Earthworm Jim series, the universe was destroyed, but then rebuilt.
 Everything was the same "except the main character of Death of a Salesman is now named Urkel."

 - A different take on this is the Futurama episode "The Late Philip J. Fry."
 Professor Farnsworth invents a time machine that allows travel into the future only.
 Fry, Farnsworth and Bender discover that travelling to the end of time brings them back to the beginning (twice!), and they eventually return to their era shortly before they left.
 However, this universe is "slightly lower" than theirs, and they land on their duplicate selves, killing them.